froguro/cse15l-lab-reports/LabReport3.md

 This command finds the file named WhatToLosAngeles.txt and then executes the wc command on it.
 It returns the wc of the text file.
 This is useful because prior to this we would probably first take the result of find into a new file and use wc on that new file.
 This speeds up the process significantly.

 ### **Option 4: `-ok CMD`**
 Works like `-exec` but it prompts the user first.
+Source: https://www.geeksforgeeks.org/find-command-in-linux-with-examples/

 **Example 1:** <br>
 ```